allenai/ForeCite/README.md

 ## Concept scoring
 To rerun concept scoring you need to:

-1. [Optional] Create and activate new conda environment
+1. [Optional] Create and activate new conda environment.
    ```
    conda create -n forecite python=3.7
    conda activate forecite